 There are numerous things that affect a buyer’s decision—be it the price of the house, location, and the timing of the purchase itself.
-Here are a couple of tips to help you find and pick the right buyer:

-- Price attracts specific buyers
+- Strategic price will attract specific buyers

-- Consider the offer
+- Consider the offer from all angles

-- Take notice of their enthusiasm
+- Take note of the buyer’s enthusiasm

 Price attracts specific buyers